 - Complete an original research project in one of the broad subject areas represented in the Department of Integrative Biology.

 - Retrieve, evaluate, and interpret professional scientific literature and use this information to select and/or use the most appropriate methods for their own research project.

 - Conduct research, analyze, and interpret resulting data.
 Prepare a thesis or research report describing their research project.

 - Effectively communicate in writing and orally.

-- Students will have an understanding of professional and ethical responsibility.
+- Understanding of professional and ethical responsibility.

-- Students will be trained in the ethics of publishing.
+- Trained in the ethics of publishing.

-- Students will develop broadly applicable skills in critical thinking and problem solving.
+- Develop broadly applicable skills in critical thinking and problem solving.